ttreeagency/docker-php-ci/README.md

 - GIT
 - Composer, the PHP package manager, automatically updated on container start
 - Bower, the JS package manager, automatically updated on container start
+- Gulp, the JS automation tools, automatically updated on container start

 This container is under development, change can happen at any time ...